IRS names acting commissioner, Shulman steps down

-Oct 10 (Reuters) - Steven Miller will become acting head of the Internal Revenue Service after Doug Shulman, the present commissioner, steps down on Nov.
-9, the tax-collecting agency said on Wednesday.
+(Reuters) - The Internal Revenue Service said on Wednesday that Steven Miller will become acting head of the tax agency after Doug Shulman, the present commissioner, steps down on November 9.

 Miller, IRS deputy commissioner for services and enforcement since September 2009, is a 25-year veteran of the agency.